-These centers are operated by the Small Business Association and seek to provide assistance as well as funding to veterans who have started their own business.
-This is great for first-time business owners who, in addition to needing money, also require some guidance on the process of running their own business.
+Small Business Association operates and seeks to provide assistance as well as funding to veterans who have started their own business.
+This is great for first-time business owners.
+In addition to needing money, also require some guidance on the process of running their own business.
 It’s one thing to lack capital, but another thing entirely to be running a business for the first time.

 2. VET program